A politics degree can open doors to a range of careers, including political work, social and political research, journalism, PR and marketing

 - the ability to research, source and examine information thoroughly

-- the capacity to critically analyse evidence and construct coherent arguments
+- the ability to critically analyse evidence and construct coherent arguments

 - intellectual independence and autonomy